vicw0ng-hk/fake-real-news/FUNCTION.md

 And you will see that it has been recorded, and you can go back now by clicking no **Back!**...

+### Sustainability :earth_americas:

-What happens to the recorded data? :confused: If you check `app/app.py`, you will see that it has been recorded in a database called `feedback.sqlite3`.
+What happens to the recorded data? :confused: If you check [`app/app.py`](app/app.py), you will see that it has been recorded in a database called `feedback.sqlite3`.
 You can use the following code to get recorded feedbacks:

 ```python
 import pandas as pd